top of page

 The reports of Tacitus are supported by archaeological finds.
 Archaeological research has found no less than 520 lead sling bullets at the former fortresses that were under siege by the Frisian men and women.

-As a consequence of this fierce resistance, the Romans had to give up their pre-limes fortresses at the river IJ at modern Velsen too.
+As a consequence of this fierce resistance, the Romans had to give up their pre-limes fortresses at the River IJ at modern Velsen too.
 Maybe this applies to the recently discovered fortifications at the town of Krommenie too, located circa twenty kilometers northwest of Amsterdam.
-The Romans were pushed back south by the Frisians, behind the river Rhine.
-And, as it was perceived in Rome those days, the imperial army had lost much of its honor in the north against the Germanic tribes above the river Rhine.
+The Romans were pushed back south by the Frisians, behind the River Rhine.
+And, as it was perceived in Rome those days, the imperial army had lost much of its honour in the north against the Germanic tribes above the River Rhine.

-Despite all military efforts, the river Rhine turned out to be the most northern border of the empire on the Continent.
-Do not forget, no less than three Roman legions were slaughtered by Germanic tribes in the relatively nearby Teutoburg Forest at the present-day town Kalkriese in Germany not long before, in the year AD 9.
+Despite all military efforts, the River Rhine turned out to be the most northern border of the empire on the Continent.
+Don't forget, no less than three Roman legions were slaughtered by Germanic tribes in the relatively nearby Teutoburg Forest at the present-day town Kalkriese in Germany not long before, in the year AD 9.
+A battle also referred to as the Variana clades 'Varian disaster' (Mees 2023).
 An even more humiliating defeat.
 With the already mentioned disastrous battle in AD 28, the Romans adjusted their ambitions in expanding their territory northbound.
 For the time being, that was, because one famous Roman army commander would give it yet another try, as we shall see further below.

 More resistance